Inhumanity96/Dystopia-App/README.md

 	This is a shortcut for calling the comicbook scenes. use the change_scene_to(load(...INSERT ...)) to call it. check for other callable functions and variables in the globals singleton (3)Debug
-	It calls debug funtions like Debug.start_debug(), Debug.stop_debug(), and passes its variables to the debug panel node for ingame debugging(Note: improve code to be able to instance the debug panel at will)
+	It calls debug funtions like Debug.start_debug(), Debug.stop_debug(), and passes its variables to the viewport

 (4) Fonts, Music and Videos
 	I added a couple of new Dynamic Fonts and Music funtions that can be called from the Music track node.
 A cinematic scene